juandarr/todo-react-django/README.md

 My goal right now is to update every dependency to 2024, improve the code and add some core features that will make the application more useful.
 Here are the main topics to explore in order:

+- [ ] Create documentation of the app.
+The features, how to use them, best practices
-- [ ] Add new features (In progress)
+- [x] Add new features (In progress)
-  - [ ] Add filters to sort the tasks by certain parameters.
+  - [x] Add filters to sort the tasks by certain parameters.
 In progress.
   - [x] Add the option to use drag and drop to set a customized order.
 It is working for lists now.
 But needs some improvements.
 Next, need to implements for todos.
     - [x] I am using DnD-kit, to add drag and drop in TaskList type components
     - [x] Check another candidate is [react-dnd](https://react-dnd.github.io/react-dnd/about).
 Pick the best library and move on
-- [ ] Create documentation of the app.
-The features, how to use them, best practices
 - [x] Avoid unnecessary rendering, and familiarize with the code again (heavy development of the app was done a couple of years ago)
 - [x] Check other dependencies.
 - [x] Update to last React version, 19, including the optimizations provided by the React compiler and using other tools to check suboptimal configuration in the app.